joelawrence121/do_it/README.md

-# WIP: Do it for him/her/them image generator
+Do it for him/her/them image generator

 Web application to create 'do it for her' variations out of uploaded images.